 - 3 cups soft bread crumbs

 - Preheat oven to 350°.
-Place roast, rib ends up, in a large shallow roasting pan; sprinkle with seasoned salt.
+Place roast on a rack in a shallow roasting pan.
+Sprinkle with seasoned salt.
 Bake, uncovered, 1 hour.

 - Brush sides of roast with preserves.
 Bake 1-1/2 to 2 hours longer or until meat reaches desired doneness (for medium-rare, a thermometer should read 145°; medium, 160°).
 Transfer roast to a serving platter.
 Let stand 20 minutes before carving.